 Contemporary archetypes are not restricted to the Jungian forms or an individual medium; with electronic communication comes new construction of archetypes.
+Like the Jungian archetypes, these more modern concepts help people organize thought and communicate more clearly.
 Cultural figures -- fictional and non-fictional alike -- fill archetypal forms.
 See Star Wars above; also, westerns, crime stories contain archetypes.

 We collectively create archetypes to label concepts.
-Sometimes marketers provide these archetypes.
+Sometimes marketers exploit modern archetypes for purposes of association.
 For example:

-Let's consider others in greater depth, such as the concept appears in music.
+Let's consider others in greater depth, such as the concept appears in modern film and music.